alphagov/paas-developer-docs/docs/deploying_services/postgres.md

-# The Government PaaS documentation has moved!
+# The documentation for GOV.UK PaaS has moved!
 This page can now be found at [https://docs.cloud.service.gov.uk/#postgresql](https://docs.cloud.service.gov.uk/#postgresql), you will be automatically redirected in 5 seconds.